 Table 3-1 provides the default emission factors for NMVOC and particulate matter (TSP, PM10 and PM2.5) from coal mining and handling.
 Emissions of CH4 and CO2 are greenhouse gas emissions and it is good practice to report these in compliance with the IPCC Guidelines (IPCC 2006).

 The NMVOC factor is based on an assessment of the emission factors for methane from an earlier version of the Guidebook, in combination with a species profile (Williams, 1993).
 This profile suggests an average NMVOC content between 0 and 12 % in the firedamp.
 The emission factors have been recalculated in terms of mass per mass of coal produced.
+The degree of coalification (rank) – and, thus, the methane content – of hard coal is higher than that of the lignite.
+Therefore, the factors derived from the methane factors are likely to be overestimating the emissions.

 The PM emission factors are estimated as the sum of Tier 2 factors for open cast mining and handling of coal (Table 3-2 and 3-6).